 So, Mary is obviously a critically important person in the ministry of the Lord Jesus Christ and the reason for this will help us to a great extent in our Christian life so that we will be successful in that life.

-It is of primary importance that we look at Mary's devotion to the Lord Jesus Christ.
+Mary's devotion to the Lord Jesus Christ was exceptional.
 It would be well for us to do the same.

-This of course is a life dominated by love.
+This of course was a life dominated by love.
 It would be well for us to do the same.